CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 # Hints for Challenge 3

-After challenge 2, we finally have a model that has an accuracy of more than 99% - time to deploy it to production!
+After challenge 2, we finally have a model that has an accuracy of more than 99% - time to deploy it as an API!
-Hence, we'll now be taking the model and we'll deploy it on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
+Hence, we'll be taking the model and we will deploy it to an [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

-**We'll reuse the same notebook as in challenge 2, as it will have the container images cached.**
+**We'll reuse the same notebook as in challenge 2!**

-Our Azure Subscription must first have the resource providers for Azure Container Instances enabled (in many cases, this is probably already enabled in your subscription):
+Our Azure Subscription must first have the resource providers for Azure Container Instances enabled (in 99% of the cases, this is probably already enabled in your subscription):

 ```python
 !az provider show -n Microsoft.ContainerInstance -o table